-British artist Bridget Riley studied at Goldsmiths College and the Royal College of Art, London.
+British artist Bridget Riley attended Goldsmiths College and the Royal College of Art, London.
 In 1960, she began to explore the dynamic potential of optical phenomena and produced her first black and white Op Art paintings.
-Riley first received International notice in 1965, when she exhibited in the MoMA, New York show, ‘The Responsive Eye’.
-In 1968, Riley represented Great Britain in the Venice Biennale, where she was the first British contemporary painter, and the first woman, to be awarded the International Prize for painting.
-Tate Britain organised a major Riley retrospective in 2003.
-Her work is represented in public collections worldwide.
+In 1965, Riley was part the MoMA, New York exhibition, ‘The Responsive Eye’.
+She represented Great Britain and received the International Prize for painting, at the Venice Biennale in 1968.
+A major retrospective exhibition of Riley’s work was held at Tate Britain in 2003.

 By clicking “Accept Cookies”, you agree to the storing of cookies on your device to enhance site functionality and analyse site usage.

 The technical storage or access is strictly necessary for the legitimate purpose of enabling the use of a specific service explicitly requested by the subscriber or user, or for the sole purpose of carrying out the transmission of a communication over an electronic communications network.

 The technical storage or access is necessary for the legitimate purpose of storing preferences that are not requested by the subscriber or user.